NCMoseley/R10/readme.md

 ## Setup

-Download repo then run:
+Download repo then in root run:

-npm install.
+npm install

 then run: